 How We Lived Then (22 miles)

 How We Lived Then

-has over 100,000 exhibits, collected over the past 50 years and now displayed on 4 floors of authentic shops, room-settings and with various displays covering 100 years of retail and social history from 1850 to 1950.
+The Museum has over 100,000 exhibits, collected over the past 50 years and now displayed on FOUR floors of authentic shops, room-settings and various displays covering 100 years of retail and social history from 1850 to 1950.

 Bognor Museum (25 miles)